piekstra/tplinkcloud-service/README.md

 ## Service Discovery

 Swagger is available at the `/docs` URL.
-If running locally, this would be accessed at [here](http://localhost:8000/docs).
+If running locally, this would be accessed [here](http://localhost:8000/docs), otherwise if run as a docker container, [here](http://localhost/docs).

 ## Authentication